 Following a period of relatively rapid growth in the 1980s, the rate of job growth slowed in the 1990s and further slowed in the early part of this decade.
-Job growth may pick up post 2010-2015 during a period of economic recovery, but is then projected to further slow to about 0.9% annual growth between 2025 and 2035.
+Job growth picked up after 2010 during a period of economic recovery, but is then projected to further slow to about 0.9% annual growth between 2025 and 2035.

-Manufacturing is projected to decline from about 16% of all non-farm jobs in 1990 to between 6 and 7% by 2035.
+Manufacturing is projected to decline from about 16% of all non-farm jobs in 1990 to between 6% and 7% by 2035.
 Service sector jobs have increased from about 67% of the nation's non-farm job base in 1990 to 73% as of 2005.
-While all service sectors (except retail) are expected to add jobs, only professional services, education and health are projected to increase their share of the employment base over the next 25 years.
+While all service sectors are expected to add jobs, only professional services, education and health are projected to increase their share of the employment base over the next 25 years.